prusti/pcg/README.md

 particular nightly release, please [file an issue](https://github.com/prusti/pcg/issues/new).

-### Example Project

-This repository includes [`pcg-bin`](./pcg-bin), a standalone binary that demonstrates how to use the PCG library.
-This binary can run the PCG analysis on all functions within a Rust source file and optionally produce visualizations of the analysis outputs.
-See the [`pcg-bin/src/main.rs`](./pcg-bin/src/main.rs) file to see how the library is integrated into a Rust compiler plugin.

 ## Testing and Generating Debug Visualizations

 The `pcg-bin` binary can be used to run the PCG analysis on all functions within